Strongly Shortcut Spaces

-Conditions \pitmref{mainthm_ngons_bounded} and \pitmref{mainthm_no_ascone_circle} of \Mainthmref{sshortcut_equiv} also make sense for general metric spaces and we prove that they are equivalent for general metric spaces.
-(See \Corref{general_metric_equiv}.)
-Thus one may consider condition \pitmref{mainthm_ngons_bounded} of \Mainthmref{sshortcut_equiv} as the definition of the strong shortcut property for general metric spaces.
+The main difficulty in proving \Mainthmref{sshortcut_equiv} is in the implication $\pitmref{mainthm_no_qie_r} \Longrightarrow \pitmref{mainthm_is_strong_shortcut}$.
+This is because a $\frac{1}{K}$-almost isomertric $R$-circle in $X$ does not need to be an $(L,4R)$-quasi-isometric embedding for any $L > 1$: while the almost isometric condition only concerns pairs of antipodal points, the quasi-isometry condition concerns all pairs of points.
+The idea of the proof is that given a $\frac{1}{K}$-almost isometric $R$-circle $\alpha$ with $K > 1$ sufficiently close to $1$, we can perform surgery on $\alpha$ in order to obtain an $(L,4R)$-quasi-isometric embedding where $L$ depends on $K$ in such a way that if $K \to 1$ then $L \to 1$ also.
+The contrapositive $\neg \pitmref{mainthm_is_strong_shortcut} \Longrightarrow \neg \pitmref{mainthm_no_qie_r}$ then readily follows since any family of arbitrarily long $R$-circles with almost isometric constant $K$ approaching $1$ could then be surgered to produce a family of quasi-isometric embeddings with the multiplicative constant $L$ tending to $1$.
+The circle surgery result, which we call the Circle Tightening Lemma, is stated in slightly simplified form in \Mainthmref{circle_tightening} below and expressed more formally in \Lemref{circle_tightening}.